 by fault of men

 Inicuitât is a feminine noun meaning iniquity, wickedness.
-The Friulian word for fault is la colpe.
+The Friulian for fault is la colpe.

 The verb sparî means to disappear; the expression fâ sparî, then, means to make disappear.

 In verse 7 of the post pertaining to Gjenesi 6:1-8, you read dutune cul om (along with man).
 In the current verse, you read dutun cu la tiere (along with the earth).

 jo ju fâs sparî dutun cu la tiere

 I (shall) make them disappear along with the earth

-In the above, the presint indicatîf has been used: jo o fâs (I make); however, the sense of it is one of future time: I shall make.
+In the above, the presint indicatîf has been used: jo o fâs (I make); however, the sense of it in English is I shall make.

 In this verse, God commands Noah to make an ark: une arcje.